It seems like a cruel joke, doesn’t it?

 I can choose to view all of my emails in a massive combined inbox.
-My preferred option is to keep them separate, however, as this allows me to ignore work email on weekends but keep using my personal accounts.
+My preferred option is to keep emails from different accounts separate, however, as this allows me to ignore work email on weekends but keep using my personal accounts.

 When looking for such an app try to find one that allows you to send as if you’re in the account’s native app.
 In other words, if you’re looking at an email in your Gmail account and want to respond, the recipient will get an email from your Gmail address.